Easy healthy pregnancy snacks we can grab on the go are a lifeline as our baby bumps grow.

 - Chamomile tea

-- Sparkling water with lemon slices in it – both the lemon & the sparkles help with nausea.
+If you are really not a tea sipper try sparkling water with lemon slices in it as both the lemon & the sparkles help with nausea.

 For more tips to help with morning sickness do check out this big guide to pregnancy nausea remedies.